Ashrafhuzairie/ashraf-portfolio/Readme.md

 I am Ashraf Huzairie, with a Master of Computer Science background and a strong technical foundation in cloud platforms, DevOps practices, and applied artificial intelligence.

-I currently work in the Digital Engineering domain as a BIM Modeller, where I collaborate on technology-driven solutions and automation initiatives.
+I currently work in the Digital Engineering domain, where I collaborate on technology-driven solutions and automation initiatives.
 My career goal is to transition into a Cloud Engineer / Cloud Architect role, focusing on scalable, secure, and production-ready cloud systems.

 ---